andreaperlato/bdonw/content/TheoryPost/2019-02-11-data-science-using-agile-methodology.md

 **3 - call to action:** a good story has to call to action based on the finding we are explaining. </br>

+**RELY ON SERENDIPITY** </br>
+There is a book called: [**Why Gretness Cannot be Planned: The Myth of the Objective**](https://www.goodreads.com/book/show/25670869-why-greatness-cannot-be-planned), by Ken Stanley and Joel Lehman. </br>
+In the book theey say that objectives actually become obstacles.
+The more you focus on clearly defined objectives, the less likely you are to make interesting discoveries. [**Professor Ken Stanley**](https://www.youtube.com/watch?v=dXQPL9GooyI) says the team should rely on pure [**serendipity**](https://en.wikipedia.org/wiki/Serendipity).
+Serendipity is something unpredictable or unplanned.
+Professor Stanley defines this as a spepping stones that lead to insights.
+If you ignore serendipity, we likely miss the key discoveries.
+We have to be able to pursue the unexpected.